 If we compare MongoDB with RDBMS and other data storage source in the scale of functionality and Scalability /Performance MongoDB gives almost the same functionality as RDBMS and slightly less Scalability /Performance compare to Key/value storage we can plot MongoDB in a graph as below:

 With above graph, you can understand we can leverage the performance of traditional key-value stores while maintaining functionality of traditional RDBMS.

 Why should we use MongoDB?

 The collection is similar to tables in RDBMS, the difference is MYSQL Table is the collection of rows/records with a fixed schema but MongoDB collection is Schema-less and contains Documents.
 Schema-less means you don’t need to predefined columns as you do in RDBMS here you can have any key-value pair in any record.
-Collection is Indexable by one/more keys. and it is Created on-the-fly when referenced for the first time.
+Collection is indexable by one/more keys and it’s created on-the-fly when referenced for the first time.

 I hope you have gone through Schema-less is this blog multi-pal times and some of you still want to know why we should use schema-less structure, so in a current way you need to think a log about your DB structure before starting of you coding phase with help of schema-less you can :

 - Store and combine data of any structure

 - No need of giving sophisticated validation rules

 - You can dynamically modify the schema without downtime